chrisnoonan98675/site/xl-platform/using-the-crash-tool.markdown

 ### Indicate which Jackrabbit workspace to use

-After you connect to the repository, indicate the Jackrabbit workspace to use with the command `ws login -u admin -p admin default`:
+After you connect to the repository, indicate the Jackrabbit workspace to use with the command `ws login -u jcr_admin -p jcr_admin default`:

-    % ws login -u admin -p admin default
+    % ws login -u jcr_admin -p jcr_admin default
     Connected to workspace default
     %